-No. You may not recommend a HCP as an investigator if a purpose for choosing the HCP is to influence prescribing habits.
-Clinical Investigators must be selected solely on the basis of their research experience and clinical training, not their past, current or potential future prescribing habits.
+No. You may not recommend an HCP as an investigator if a purpose for choosing the HCP is to influence prescribing habits.
+Clinical Investigators must be selected solely on the basis of their research experience, clinical training and suitability for the outlined protocol, not their past, current or potential future prescribing habits.